PokemonGO-REMOTE-RAIDERS/moderator-documentation/docs/training.md

 ## Scenario 1: Vulgarity

-!> You are in a thread and notice a vulgar or deragatory name.
+!> You are in a thread and notice a vulgar or derogatory name.

 ***What do you do?***